What is Leaky Gut Syndrome?

 These beneficial species also help the body produce and metabolize vitamin K2, B1, B2, B3, B6, B12, folate & pantothenic acid.
 Without adequate microflora production the body will suffer from poor calcium metabolism, neuromuscular function and chronic inflammatory conditions due to deficiencies in these very important nutrients.

-Once the gut membrane is damaged, we need to help support the healing of the damaged intestinal tract.
+Once the gut membrane is damaged, we need to help support the healing of the leaky gut syndrome.
 This is a 4 step process of:

 1) Remove Toxins, Inflammatory Foods and Bad Microbes